Guideline objectives:

 Anaemia is potentially reversible and therefore is important to recognise and treat.

-Due to a lack of long term outcome studies, the optimal haemoglobin (Hb) level for children with CKD is not known.
-The physiological age dependence of Hb levels adds another level of complexity to paediatric anaemia management.7 The NKF-KDOQI guidelines8 define anaemia as a Hb level below the 5th percentile for age and gender in children with CKD.
-Based on studies of anaemia in adults with CKD, the 2015 UK NICE Anemia Management in CKD guidelines suggested a target Hb of 100 to 120 g/L, or 95 to 115 g/L if younger than 2 years of age reflecting the lower normal range in that age group9 (table 1).
-Upper limits for target Hb are based on adult studies where a target Hb level 140 ± 10 g/L was associated with higher mortality in patients with cardiovascular disease and was not cost effective.10,11 Until outcome studies are performed, children with CKD in Scotland should achieve a Hb within the target range defined by the NICE Anaemia Management guideline.
-However in a retrospective cohort of paediatric patients on Haemodialysis (HD), Hb >120g/L were not associated with an increased risk cardiovascular morbidity.12
+Due to a lack of long-term outcome studies, the optimal haemoglobin (Hb) level for children with CKD is not known.
+The physiological age dependence of Hb levels adds another level of complexity to paediatric anaemia management.
+The NKF-KDOQI guidelines define anaemia as a Hb level below the 5th percentile for age and gender in children with CKD.
+Based on studies of anaemia in adults with CKD, the 2015 UK NICE Anaemia Management in CKD guidelines suggested a target Hb of 100 to 120 g/L, or 95 to 115 g/L if younger than 2 years of age reflecting the lower normal range in that age group (Table 1).
+Upper limits for target Hb are based on adult studies where a target Hb level 140 ± 10 g/L was associated with higher mortality in patients with cardiovascular disease and was not cost effective.
+Until outcome studies are performed, children with CKD in Scotland should achieve Hb within the target range defined by the NICE Anaemia Management guideline.
+However, in a retrospective cohort of paediatric patients on haemodialysis (HD), Hb > 120g/L was not associated with an increased risk cardiovascular morbidity.

 Age |